samanatee/Python-Programming-I/README.md

 - gain exposure to object-oriented programming principals

 ## Outcomes
-At the end of this course, students will be able to manipulate different data types, work with real world files and automate simple repetitive tasks - all in Python.
+At the end of this course, I will be able to manipulate different data types, work with real world files and automate simple repetitive tasks - all in Python.

 ## Materials
 Introduction to Computing Using Python (2nd Edition) <br>